 Justice Minister, Andrew Little, says the Labour Party wants to reduce the prison population by 30% in 15 years.
-No political party in New Zealand has ever stayed in power for 15 years, so that’s just wishful thinking – unless, of course, Mr Little could persuade National to join a cross party agreement on this issue.
+No political party in New Zealand has ever stayed in power for 15 years, so that’s just wishful thinking.

 There are three main reasons why the prison population needs to cut within six years: